barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

     your religious beliefs and which gods religious characters are pledged to.
     I handle magical effects which key off alignment on a case-by-case basis.

-- **Monsters:** Where monsters have an [glo:ose] version, I use that; otherwise I use the Arden Vul version without further conversion.
+- **Monsters:** Where monsters have an [abbr:ose] version, I use that; otherwise I use the Arden Vul version without further conversion.

-    As [glo:adnd] is a bit higher-powered, this means the [glo:adnd] monsters are a bit stronger and more resilient than the [glo:ose] ones.
+    As [abbr:adnd] is a bit higher-powered, this means the [abbr:adnd] monsters are a bit stronger and more resilient than the [abbr:ose] ones.
 But that's not really been an issue so far.
 The players just have to be cautious.

-- **Magic Items and Spells:** A lot of these aren't in the [glo:ose] Referee's Tome.
+- **Magic Items and Spells:** A lot of these aren't in the [abbr:ose] Referee's Tome.

-    Unfortunately, [glo:adnd] spells don't quite map cleanly to [glo:ose], because in [glo:adnd] one combat round is 60s, and what [glo:bxdnd] calls a "round", [glo:adnd] calls a "segment".
-I don't like specifying spell durations in "minutes", since nothing else in the game uses that, so when I copy a spell over from [glo:osric] I pick a new duration for it.
+    Unfortunately, [abbr:adnd] spells don't quite map cleanly to [abbr:ose], because in [abbr:adnd] one combat round is 60s, and what [abbr:bxdnd] calls a "round", [abbr:adnd] calls a "segment".
+I don't like specifying spell durations in "minutes", since nothing else in the game uses that, so when I copy a spell over from [abbr:osric] I pick a new duration for it.

 I mostly convert things on the fly, I don't tend to read ahead and pre-convert things.
 This does mean that things might change between sessions, but I'm open